 Still, no matter.
 Shortly after Calderwood’s cock-up, Barmby was given the run of the Wednesday defence for 3-2, and then, with eight minutes remaining, came perhaps the experiment’s defining moment – Anderton’s measured cross, Klinsmann’s bullet header, the celebratory dive that won over thousands in an instant.
 David Hirst’s immediate volleyed response for the Owls was as spectacular as it was immaterial.

 This “breathtaking exhibition of football”, as the Independent described it in its match report, was just the start.
-Klinsmann shook off what had initially looked a serious blow to the head from Des Walker as the Wednesday game drew to a close to start as part of an unchanged team against Everton four days later; and sure enough, this was another whirlwind game, with the German scoring twice, one a spectacular volley, and Sheringham missing a penalty, all in the first half.
-Paul Rideout beat Ian Walker to a cross within a minute of the start of the second period, and by the end Spurs were hanging on, but a win was a win.
+Klinsmann shook off what had initially looked a serious blow to the head from Des Walker as the Wednesday game drew to a close to start as part of an unchanged team against Everton four days later.
+Sure enough, this was another whirlwind game, with the German scoring twice, one a spectacular volley, and Sheringham missing a penalty, all in the first half.
+Paul Rideout beat Walker to a cross within a minute of the start of the second period, and by the end Spurs were hanging on, but a win was a win.

-Even while results were going Ossie’s way, though, the chronic imbalance of the side was clear to see.
+Even while results were going Ossie’s way, the chronic imbalance of the side was clear to see.
 In attack, a kaleidoscope of talent; behind, gamely manning the trenches with battered bayonets and weary faces, the willing but limited full-backs David Kerslake and Justin Edinburgh, Calderwood (nominally the ‘1’ in Ardiles’s 4-1-5, but a centre back to the manner born), and behind him, a 19-year-old Sol Campbell and a 21-year-old Stuart Nethercott.
 Beyond them, Walker offered up his soul to God and did what he could.

 And sure enough, it didn’t last.
 Despite Klinsmann’s sixth-minute opener, the team succumbed to a 2-1 home defeat to a Southampton side that had avoided relegation by a point the year before, and followed that up with a 3-1 loss away at newly-promoted Leicester, this being back in the days when teams weren’t suppose to lose away to Leicester.